 \section{Further Work}

 Ongoing industry collaboration is needed to address the risk of fragmentation in retail deposits and payments, including evaluating the importance of functional consistency across digital pounds and commercial bank money as a means to mitigate the fragmentation risk.

+\changess{The analysis framework and common operational characteristics in this paper could potentially be used to extend functional consistency to emerging forms of private digital money such as tokenised deposits and regulated stablecoins, and to explore functional consistency for other currencies.
+This could include identifying appropriate architecturally significant use cases, design options and key capabilities, and evaluating the suitability of each design option to provide each key capability.}

-Next steps could also include building prototypes to validate the suitability of the identified design options and elaborating an industry architecture with common ecosystem services provided by an FMI and TSPs.
-We also welcome and encourage the development of novel functionalities which are replicable across all forms of regulated retail digital money.
+\changess{The next steps to validate our initial insights could also include elaborating an industry architecture with common ecosystem services provided by an FMI and TSPs, building prototypes, and analysing legal, operational and commercial considerations.
+For example, the UK Regulated Liability Network's (RLN) experimentation phase includes a common ``platform for innovation'' to explore functional consistency across digital pounds and commercial bank money \cite{ukrln-disc-report}.}

+We also welcome and encourage the development of novel functionalities \changess{that} are replicable across all forms of regulated retail digital money.
 We hope this design paper will inspire industry collaboration on functional consistency during the design phase of the digital pound, and we look forward to feedback.

 \textbf{Acknowledgements:}

 We would like to thank Dincer Ay (Barclays) and Michael Forrest (Barclays) for helpful input on merchant gateways, card schemes, digital identity and Open Banking.

 \pretolerance=-1 \tolerance=-1 \emergencystretch=0pt